 Brazilian Coffee Beans produced by Florentino Meneguetti

-Rancho Dantos is situated in Brejetuba, within the Espíritu Santo region of Brazil and it is this region's microclimate that provides it’s farmers with perfect coffee growing conditions.
-The results are pretty spectacular.
+This Brazilian coffee comes from Rancho Dantas, Brejetuba, within the Espíritu Santo region of Brazil.
+This region's microclimate that provides it’s farmers with perfect coffee growing conditions, and the results are pretty spectacular!

 Brazilian coffees can often get a bad rep, seen as only being used for commercial coffee or as the base for speciality house blends around the world.
 We hope that this coffee will change any preconceived ideas that you may have about Brazilian coffees only having dull chocolate and nutty flavour profiles!

 You can expect a smooth cup with complex notes of pecan and passionfruit to come through this exceptional example of speciality Brazilian coffee.
 We guarantee it’ll become your new fav.